radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 1. From the Control Panel, go to Setup > Directory Namespace > Namespace Design.

-2. Select the root naming context that contains the identity view that requires cache.
+1. Select the root naming context that contains the identity view that requires cache.

-3. On the right side, click the **CACHE** tab.
+1. On the right side, click the **CACHE** tab.
-4. Click **+CREATE NEW CACHE**.
+1. Click **+CREATE NEW CACHE**.
-5. Browse to the branch in the RadiantOne namespace that you would like to store in persistent cache and click **CREATE**.
+1. Browse to the branch in the RadiantOne namespace that you would like to store in persistent cache and click **CREATE**.

    >[!warning]
 >For proxy views of LDAP backends, you must select the root level to start the cache from.
 Caching only a sub-container of a proxy view is not supported.

-6. The configuration process begins.
+1. The configuration process begins.
 Once it completes, the manage cache refresh configuration displays.

-7. On the Refresh Settings tab, select the Real-time refresh option.
+1. On the Refresh Settings tab, select the Real-time refresh option.
 A table appears displaying the connectors related to the data sources that comprise the identity view.

    >[!warning]
 >If your virtual view is joined with other virtual views, you are prompted to cache the secondary views as well.
 Click **CREATE CACHE FOR DEPENDENCIES**.
 This only creates the cache definition, you must navigate to this location in the Directory Namespace and **initialize** the cache and **configure the refresh strategy** for the dependent views.
+Also, when you configure joins on the Object Builder tab using objects from *Secondary Data Source Schemas*, the view is auto-created and mounted under the **cn=staging** root naming context.
+Go to this naming context and select the **CACHE** tab to manage these secondary data source caches.

-8. Configure any needed connectors shown in the table.
+1. Configure any needed connectors shown in the table.
 See the section titled [Configuring Source Connectors](./cache-capture-connectors) for steps.

-9. Click **NEXT**.
+1. Click **NEXT**.

-10. On the Initialize step, click **INITIALIZE** to initialize the persistent cache.
+1. On the Initialize step, click **INITIALIZE** to initialize the persistent cache.

 There are two options for initializing a persistent cache.
 Each is described below.